bqworks/slider-pro-lite/readme.txt

 == Description ==

-Slider Pro is a fully responsive and touch-enabled WordPress slider plugin that allows you to create professional and elegant sliders.
-This slider plugin was built with user experience in mind, striving to provide a clean and intuitive user interface in the admin area and a smooth navigation experience for the end-users.
 The lite version of Slider Pro allows you to create simple image sliders which are fully responsive and mobile-friendly.

 Available features in the lite version: